Alzheimer’s Disease: Symptoms, Causes and Treatment

-Your orientation, communication skills and concentration will be tested.
+Your doctor will test your orientation, communication skills and concentration.
 But these results could also differ depending on the person’s education level.

 Brain Imaging Scans

-Magnetic resonance imaging (MRI) and Computerized tomography (CT) scans are done to rule out other complications that have similar symptoms to Alzheimer’s disease.
+Magnetic resonance imaging (MRI) and Computerized tomography (CT) scans help to rule out other complications that have similar symptoms to Alzheimer’s disease.

 An MRI can also show brain shrinkage but it is not enough to diagnose Alzheimer’s.